-G1 Other:

-G2 Minimum Maximum

-G2 Number of credits per term a student can take for the

-stated full-time tuition 12 18

-G3 Yes No

-G3 Do tuition and fees vary by year of study (e.g., V

-sophomore, junior, senior)? ^

-G4 Yes No Do tuition and fees vary by undergraduate instructional program? х G4 % If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G1 Other: G2 G2 Number of credits per term a student can take for the stated full-time tuition Minimum 12 Maximum 18 G3 G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?
+Yes No X G4 G4 Do tuition and fees vary by undergraduate instructional program?
+Yes No X G4 G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1? %